Dung24-6/Dung24-6/README.md

 _**Do not scorn what you have received, nor envy the gains of others.
 He who envies others does not obtain peace of mind.**_

 The Buddha

+_**Friendship is held to be the severest test of character.
+It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins.**_

+Charles Eastman